-- 1. examination shall take the form of an exhibition of work completed during the year, the programme to accompany it.
-The exhibition of work and the programme should be adequately linked and will be evaluated by an internal examiner and moderated by an external moderator appointed by the Durban University of Technology.
-For the B Tech. degree, the Durban University of Technology shall award a year-mark out of 40, and the examination will be marked out of 60.
-Only the examination mark shall be subject to external moderation. - 2.
+- 1. Examination shall take the form of an exhibition of work completed during the year, and a research report to accompany it.
+The exhibition of work and the research report should be adequately linked and will be evaluated by an internal examiner and moderated by an external moderator appointed by the Durban University of Technology.
+The examination mark shall be subject to external moderation. - 2.
 The programme of study must be available at the final examination, and copies of the report must reach members of the examining body four weeks prior to the examination. - 3.
 Only when the head and staff of the Department of Fine Art & Jewellery Design are satisfied with the quality of work may the student present himself for the examination.